-FreePBX has been around for decades, and was one of the three popular Asterisk GUI's.
+FreePBX has been around for decades, and was one of the three popular Asterisk GUI's and our choice for years.
 Asterisk itself has been around longer, and we've been providing and supporting it since version 1.6.
 That aside, FreePBX has been constantly developed and enhanced with functions and features providing a framework to build an asterisk dial plan configuration with a nice GUI interface.
 FreePBX provides include files that can be leveraged to add custom dial plans whilst maintaining general management via the GUI.

-Up until 2015, FreePBX was in a constant development cycle providing regular updates, fixes and features primarily provided by Schmooze, a wisconsin based developer who provided commercial support and some commercial modules to monetise the operation.
-These commercial modules could be purchased with a 25 year license (mostly) and for many this was a great way to get commercial features for a one-off price.
+Up until 2015, FreePBX was in a constant development cycle providing regular updates, fixes and features primarily provided by Schmooze, a wisconsin based developer who provided very good commercial support and some commercial modules to monetise the operation.
+These commercial modules could be purchased with a 25 year license (mostly) and for many this was a great way to get some great commercial features for a sensible charge.

 In January 2015, Sangoma acquired Schmooze and from this point onwards, development slowed, updates slowed and commercially licensed modules stopped updating.
-Today, development on FreePBX seems to have completely stopped, and even the blog postings on freepbx.org have stopped.
-Sangoma are still selling the same modules but this time for an annual charge and of course selling 'commercial' support.
+Today, development on FreePBX seems to slowed significantly, and even the blog postings on freepbx.org have stopped.
+Sangoma are still selling the same modules and support but I hazard a guess that their commercial SwitchVOX product is taking priority which is a shame.

 Back to the title, We were investigating a data breach at a company (not an existing customer) and working backwards from the epicentre, which was their MySQL server back to the source.
 We had already identified that the MySQL Server login had been 'discovered' and leveraged to select data from a range of tables from the FreePBX box.
 We removed the FreePBX Box, imaged it and then returned it.
 Analysing the image we could see some activity with the mysql -u command under the root login accessing the company's remote MySQL Server.

-Once the FreePBX linux box was compromised, there were numerous opportunities to pillage the configuration for upstream SIP credentials (stored in the clear) as well as voicemail passwords.
+Once the FreePBX box was compromised, there were numerous opportunities to pillage the configuration for upstream SIP credentials (stored in the clear) as well as extension and voicemail passwords, voicemail's, and other data.
 The hacker had created an inbound route on the switch directing a DDI call to a DISA endpoint, allowing them complete system access.
 There was also evidence of numerous reconfigurations of inbound routes for unknown reasons.
-I fully suspected the hacker to create an extension, pretend to be 'IT' and then leverage credentials out of the staff, but instead they simply dumped the asterisk database and found the MySQL Server credentials stored IN THE CLEAR in the superfectaconfig table.
+I fully expected the hacker to create or compromise an extension, pretend to be 'IT' and then leverage credentials out of the staff, but instead they simply dumped the asterisk database and found the MySQL Server credentials stored in the clear in the superfectaconfig table.
+Superfetcha is a module that, when given a CID is able to pull info from various sources (as plugins) and use that to influence the CallID information passed through to the endpoint.
+It's not a bad module, it works and it's not the authors fault that it stores passwords in the clear (although there are other more secure options such as 2 way TLS), but the clear risk here is that any credentials you enter into it can be retrieved fairly easily and exploited.

-I'm not sure what the future holds for FreePBX since development has ceased in the hands of Sangoma.
-We could see a community supported fork much in the ways of MariaDB, or Sangoma could re-ignite development but either way having unsupported FreePBX systems out there is a clear issue that needs attention.
+I'm not sure what the future holds for FreePBX in the hands of Sangoma.
+We could see a community supported fork much in the ways of MariaDB, or Sangoma could re-ignite development and clear some of the 802 open issues, we hope so.

 IF YOU ARE RUNNING FreePBX and don't have an active support agreement then get one and ensure...